Split-brain: Tactile test

-In a second experiment, Sperry and Gazzaniga placed a small object in the subject's right or left hand, without being able to see (or hear) it.
-Placed in the right hand, the isolated left hemisphere perceived the object and could easily describe and name it.
-However, placed in the left hand, the isolated right hemisphere could not name or describe the object.
+In a second experiment, Sperry and Gazzaniga placed a small object in the subject's right or left hand, without the subject being able to see (or hear) it.
+When the object was placed in the right hand, the isolated left hemisphere perceived the object and could easily describe and name it.
+However, when the object was placed in the left hand, the isolated right hemisphere could not name or describe the object.
 Questioning this result, the researchers found that the subjects could later match it from several similar objects; tactile sensations limited to the right hemisphere were accurately perceived but could not be verbalized.
 This further demonstrated the apparent location (or lateralization) of language functions in the left hemisphere.

 Combination of both tests

 In the last test the experimenters combined both the tactile and visual test.
 They presented subjects with a picture of an object to only their right hemisphere, and subjects were unable to name it or describe it.
 There were no verbal responses to the picture at all.
-If the subject however was able to reach under the screen with their left hand to touch various objects, they were able to pick the one that had been shown in the picture.
+If the subject was able to reach under the screen with their left hand to touch various objects, however, they were able to pick the one that had been shown in the picture.
 The subjects were also reported to be able to pick out objects that were related to the picture presented, if that object was not under the screen.

 Sperry and Gazzaniga went on to conduct other tests to shed light on the language processing abilities of the right hemisphere as well as auditory and emotional reactions as well.
-The significance of the findings of these tests by Sperry and Gazzaniga were extremely telling and important to the psychology world.
+The significance of the findings of these tests by Sperry and Gazzaniga was extremely telling and important to the psychology world.
 Their findings showed that the two halves of the brain have numerous functions and specialized skills.
 They concluded that each hemisphere really has its own functions.
 One's left hemisphere of the brain is thought to be better at writing, speaking, mathematical calculation, reading, and is the primary area for language.
 The right hemisphere is seen to possess capabilities for problem solving, recognizing faces, symbolic reasoning, art, and spatial relationships.